joeytakeda/engl507/docs/presentation.md

 * What are the best formats for reading that you find, other than PDF (do you use Ebooks?
 Would it be useful to be created as that?)
 * How would you interact with such a long text?
 Would it be useful to have saved annotations?
+* Should I retain page breaks in my encoding of the text?
+In other words, What am I doing an edition of?
+Is it the book itself or just the text?
+Are the page breaks significant in the same way that the page breaks in a printing of Shakespeare is?
+It's not a semantic unit, but a stylistic unit based on the restrictions of the medium.
+Should I be faithful to that?
+(I'm leaning toward no.)